 Halo: The Master Chief collection (MCC) is actively maintained by 343 Industries for both PC and Xbox One.
 It brings the Halo series under a single Game as a Service, including unified matchmaking and progression experiences.
 The PC port uses Unreal Engine as a menu and input layer over the respective engines of each included Halo game.

-It is possible to compile custom maps for MCC PC using Invader and some [experimental tooling][opack].
+It is possible to compile custom maps for MCC PC using older versions of Invader and SeT.

 Thanks to the following individuals for their research or contributions to this topic: